 Using some of these new propeller-style pumps means you don’t have to rely on the return pump to create random flow in the tank.

 With most of the flow coming from powerheads, you don’t have to do anything fancy with the return line.
-Doing things like splitting the return outlet between multiple outlets isn’t necessary.
+Doing things like splitting the return outlet between multiple outlets generally isn’t necessary and can actually result in less flow than a single line.
 Same goes for using loc-line fittings to point the jet inside the tank.
 All this fiddling and over-plumbing really does is restrict the return pump output.

 If you are trying to select a pump that is quiet and well suited to the job, just use a single outlet.
 Large enough pipe will also help to maximize the output of your pump.